lichaozhy/tjucs-airank-2025/document/benchmark/27e481d6-6057-49dc-ad80-529f9127245f/README.md

 The model is queried with simple natural language questions based on block scene images from the Physics Understanding VQA dataset.
 Prompts target the question, testing the model’s intuitive physical reasoning via direct visual grounding.

 ### Evaluation Metrics
-This paper evaluates performance using precision, recall, and F\textsubscript{1}-score, based on step-wise correctness defined by the AOV constraints: correct steps as True Positives (TP), incorrect as False Positives (FP), and missing required steps as False Negatives (FN).
+This paper evaluates performance using precision, recall, and F₁-score, based on step-wise correctness defined by the AOV constraints:
+- correct steps as True Positives (TP)
+- incorrect as False Positives (FP)
+- missing required steps as False Negatives (FN)

 Micro-F1 is computed across all samples and difficulty levels for overall performance.

 In addition, to evaluate the agent’s physical perception and reasoning capabilities, this work adopts a simple yet effective metric for the Physics Understanding VQA dataset.
 Since each question follows a multiple-choice format, it reports the accuracy—the proportion of correctly answered questions—as the primary evaluation metric.

 ## Citation